Open-source accounting for personal and professional finances

 Performance boost 🚀

 Performance took a hit after implementing the balance assertions feature.
-After parsing the .journal, we then need to sort transactions/postings by date and sum each account/commodity pair in order to check the balance assertions.
+After parsing the .journal, we then need to sort transactions/postings by date and sum each account/commodity pair to check the balance assertions.

 Looking at the code, there were some simple optimisations we could make.
 Namely, reducing allocations.